-Oaxaca is a mecca of fine ruins, talented folk artists, regional cuisine, and warm hospitality.
-Discover the wonders of this magical region with a small group of travelers on a 10-day guided tour.
-Travel to the most impressive archaeological sites, watch internationally-known folk artists create masterpieces from raw materials, sample and learn to prepare the famous Oaxacan cuisine, all this as you enjoy some of the finest and most varied shopping in all of Mexico.
+Oaxaca and Chiapas are a mecca of fine ruins, talented folk artists, regional cuisine, and warm hospitality.
+Discover the wonders of these magical regions with a small group of travelers on a 12-day guided tour.
+Travel to the most impressive archaeological sites, watch internationally-known folk artists create masterpieces from raw materials, sample the famous Oaxacan cuisine, visit Mayan villages, all this as you enjoy some of the finest and most varied shopping in all of Mexico.

 Veteran guides Linda Ford and Doug (Diego) Rhodes work together to provide you with a varied tour with something for everyone.